dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### USB Mapping
 In direct conjunction with enabling Sleep and Wake, you have to define your USB ports to macOS to have a bug-free sleep cycle.
 Follow this [part](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html) of the OpenCore guide to map your USB.

 After following the instructions, `USBmap.kext` would be created.
-Install the kext to your USB install EFI partition and proceed.
+Install that kext to your USB installer EFI partition and proceed.

-`Note` Always-on USB also causes sleep problems in macOS.
+> `Note` Always-on USB also causes sleep problems in macOS.
 Ensure it is disabled in your BIOS Configuration.

 Now, you have to move your configured EFI folder from the USB installer to your system's EFI partition.
 Fetch `MountEFI` and `OpenCore Configurator` again and mount the EFI partitions of both your USB installer and your system (system partition is usually `disk0`).
 Copy `Boot` and `OC` from the EFI folder in your USB installer to the EFI folder of your system.